 Do you want to split the difference or get the best deal possible?

 By: Scott O’Neill

-Like this post?
+Did you Like this post on Never Split the Difference by Chris Voss and Tahl Raz?
 Checkout some of our other book reviews like Cal Newport’s Deep Work or Who Moved My Cheese?
 Quotes, Characters and Lessons.

 (Please note: This blog is not monetized in any capacity.
 If/when that changes posts will be updated to reflect that change.)